 Her performance on beam at the first day of the 2011 U.S. Nationals is shown in the movie with a subsequent questioning on Gabrielle’s part of whether she wants to continue in the sport or not, once she’s decided the movie jumps to her glorious moments in London.

 The Gabby Douglas Story is a T.V. movie that aired on Lifetime in early 2014, Gabrielle was barely 18 at the time and there was still a lot to come in her gymnastics career.
 She returned to the sport but not under Liang Chow’s tutelage as she chose Buckeye Gymnastics in Ohio as her new home.

-Her comeback into the international scene was at the 2015 World Championships where she won a silver medal in the all-around therefore becoming the first Olympic All-Around Gold Medallist to earn a World All-Around medal at a subsequent World Championships since 2000 Olympic Champion Andreea Raducan won bronze at the 2001 Worlds.
+Her comeback into the international scene was at the 2015 World Championships where she won a silver medal in the all-around becoming the first Olympic All-Around Gold Medallist to earn a World All-Around medal at a subsequent World Championships since 2000 Olympic Champion Andreea Raducan won bronze at the 2001 Worlds.

-Even more, despite a rocky participation at the Olympic Trials where she fell from the beam on both days, she was selected as part of the 2016 Olympic Team, therefore making her the first Olympic All-Around Champion to return for a second Olympics since Nadia Comaneci, the darling of the 1976 Olympic Games, returned for her second Olympiad in Moscow.
+Even more, despite a rocky participation at the Olympic Trials where she fell from the beam on both days, she was selected as part of the 2016 Olympic Team, making her the first Olympic All-Around Champion to return for a second Olympics since Nadia Comaneci, the darling of the 1976 Olympic Games, returned for her second Olympiad in Moscow.

 UPDATE: Gabby now has her own Barbie Doll